jordoncm/cider/readme.txt

 This will start an HTTP server listening on port 3333.
 To access the interface point your browser to http://[your server ip]:3333/.

-WARNING: This utility should only be used on servers with appropriate network security in place as it can allow users modify and execute code on the target system.
+WARNING: This utility should only be used on computers with appropriate network security in place as it can allow users modify and execute code on the target system.